Serenity0204/LVCS/README.md

 # LVCS(Little Version Control System)
-LVCS(Little Version Control System) is a versatile version control system designed to simplify code management and collaboration.
+LVCS(Little Version Control System) is a versatile version control system designed to simplify code managements.
 With its intuitive command-line interface built in golang cobra, users can efficiently track, stage, and commit changes, navigate branches, and visualize commit history.
 Along with the version control functionalities, user will also receive a random cute ASCII art everytime the user enters commands.

 ## Operations
 can be found in: